 - Collision coverage pays for damage to your vehicle if it collides with another vehicle, object or person.
 The coverage pays to repair or replace your vehicle whether you are at fault or not.
 If you’re not at fault, we attempt to recover any payout from the other motorist’s insurance.

 Collision coverage can be of great benefit to you should someone else damage your vehicle.
-You can make a claim on your insurance policy and your insurance company will look after the repair of your vehicle and in general it will be considered as a “not at fault claim”.
-If you do not have “Collision” coverage you will have to deal directly with the Third Party and his insurance to arrange the repair and or replacement of your vehicle.
+You can make a claim on your insurance policy and your insurance company will look after the repair of your vehicle.
+In general it will be considered as a “not at fault claim”.
+If you do not have “collision” coverage you will have to deal directly with the third party and their insurance company to arrange the repair and or replacement of your vehicle.